7 tech trends shaping 2026

 Companies to watch

-• Zenseact – Safe, real-time software for autonomous vehicles
+- Zenseact – Safe, real-time software advanced driver assistance and autonomous driving

 Sweden’s largest private data centre

-In Gothenburg, Zenseact is building Sweden’s largest private data centre, tailored to handle real-time data from autonomous vehicles.
+In Gothenburg, Zenseact is building Sweden’s largest private data centre, tailored to handle real-time data from Volvo Cars’ and Polestar’s growing fleets.
 By processing massive data volumes directly at the source, systems become faster, more robust and less dependent on the cloud.
 Tests take place in real traffic and integrate with the city’s unique mobility environments – strengthening Gothenburg’s role as one of Europe’s top arenas for edge computing and connected systems.

 Edge AI in Gothenburg